panacea-coop/meshmonk/docs/osx.md

 # Build on OSX

+**IMPORTANT**
+Since the latest Matlab R2021b version is still not running natively on Apple Silicon (M1 processor) you can not use the building process described below on an Apple Silicon computer.
+You can use the libraries found in [builds](builds/macOS)

 Check [https://www.wwdcnotes.com/notes/wwdc20/10214/](https://www.wwdcnotes.com/notes/wwdc20/10214/) for information how to get your Mac app running on Apple silicon (arm 64 native architecture)

 ## Pre-requisites